pustotnik/zenmake/docs/buildconf.rst

     includes
         Include paths are used by the C/C++ compilers for finding headers.
-        Paths should be relative to srcroot_ or absolute but last variant is not recommended.
+        Paths should be relative to startdir_ or absolute.
+But last variant is not recommended.

     export-includes